-Theoretically the acquired knowledge on the importance of a given area for cetaceans will not warrant per se the establishment of an MPA, which will be necessary in presence of existing threats to cetaceans.
+In every one of the above cases, one has to consider very carefully whether the threat can be the focus of regulatory action that is generic, or whether MPA creation would provide added value.
+Theoretically the acquired knowledge on the importance of a given area for cetaceans will not warrant per se the establishment of a MPA, which will be necessary in presence of existing threats to cetaceans.
 However, MPAs may also be desirable to stave off potential threats, which may presumably occur in the future as a consequence of the predictable expansion of impacting activities.
 In practice, this will extend the potential usefulness of MPAs to protect cetaceans virtually to all known cetacean critical habitats in the Mediterranean.